Julia Varvaro Misconduct Allegations

-Julia Varvaro, a Deputy Assistant Secretary for Counterterrorism at the Department of Homeland Security (DHS), was placed on administrative leave on February 5, 2024, following allegations from her ex-boyfriend that she maintained a profile on a 'sugar daddy' website.
-As of April 22, 2026, Varvaro vehemently denied the claims, characterizing her accuser as a 'mad ex-boyfriend' and stating their relationship primarily involved shared vacations.
-The ex-boyfriend, who claims to have spent approximately $40,000 on Varvaro, filed a complaint with the DHS Office of the Inspector General, asserting a security risk due to potential financial entanglement.
-The 'sugar daddy' website profile attributed to Varvaro was reportedly removed on April 22, 2026, after media contact regarding the allegations.
+Julia Varvaro, a Deputy Assistant Secretary for Counterterrorism at the Department of Homeland Security, was placed on administrative leave on February 5, 2024, following allegations from an ex-boyfriend that she maintained a profile on a 'sugar daddy' website and that he spent approximately $40,000 on her.
+As of May 22, 2026, Varvaro is on administrative leave and is no longer serving in her capacity as Deputy Assistant Secretary while an investigation into misconduct allegations is ongoing.
+Varvaro, who was appointed to her position in May 2025, denied the claims, characterizing her accuser as a 'mad ex-boyfriend' and stating their relationship involved shared vacations.
+The ex-boyfriend filed a complaint with the DHS Office of the Inspector General, citing a potential security risk due to financial entanglement, and the alleged 'sugar daddy' website profile was reportedly removed on April 22, 2026, after media contact.

 Timeline